vgstation-coders/vgstation13/tgui/docs/writing-tests.md

 ## Jest

-You can now write and run unit tests in tgui.
+You can now write and run unit tests in vgui.

 It's quite simple: create a file ending in `.test.ts` or `.spec.ts` (usually with the same filename as the file you're testing), and create a test case: